LeftFrog/warehouse-app/README.md

 ```

 ### 2. Seed the database with your inventory data
-Make sure `seed-data.json` is in the project root (the JSON export from the old app), then:
+Make sure `seed-data.json` is in the project root, then:
 ```bash
 npm run seed
 ```